michaelstiefel/DataEngineer_CapstoneProject/README.md

 events related to ECB monetary policy taken from the ECB's homepage.

-To allow a combined analysis of the data, the project develops an ETL pipeline which loads raw .json files containing tweets from an S3 input bucket.
+To allow a combined analysis of the data, the project develops an ETL pipeline in PySpark on AWS EMR.
+At first, it loads raw .json files containing tweets from an S3 input bucket.
 The tweets are cleaned and transformed and then saved as a parquet on another S3 output bucket.